apache/beam/website/www/site/content/en/documentation/programming-guide.md

 ### 12.2.
 Sizing and progress {#sizing-and-progress}

-Sizing and progress are used during execution of a SDF to inform runners so that they may perform intelligent decisions about which restrictions to split and how to parallelize work.
+Sizing and progress are used during execution of an SDF to inform runners so that they may perform intelligent decisions about which restrictions to split and how to parallelize work.

 Before processing an element and restriction, an initial size may be used by a runner to choose